The Meeting House

-The Meeting House is an Anabaptist church located in the Greater Toronto Area suburb of Oakville, Ontario.
-It consists of nineteen regional sites meeting mostly in cinemas, each of which has a lead pastor with a team of elders and part-time staff, with and interim senior pastor, Karmyn Bokma, and a board of overseers.
-With a consistent average weekly attendance of around 5,000, it is ranked by the Hartford Institute of Religion as the third largest church in Canada.
-The Meeting House is part of a denomination called Be in Christ.
+The Meeting House was an Anabaptist church located in the Greater Toronto Area suburb of Oakville, Ontario.
+A member of the Be in Christ Church of Canada, the Canadian branch of the Brethren in Christ Church, at its height it consisted of nineteen regional sites that met mostly in cinemas, each of which had a lead pastor with a team of elders and part-time staff.
+It was started in 1985 by Craig and Laura Sider and a board of overseers.
+From 1997 its senior teaching pastor was Bruxy Cavey during whose tenure the congregation grew to an average weekly attendance of around 5,000—ranked by the Hartford Institute of Religion as the third-largest church in Canada—and expanded to multiple sites in southern Ontario.
+Cavey stepped down in late 2021 after claims of sexual abuse were substantiated against him.
+The church paused all public ministry in late June 2024 as it had been denied coverage for abuse liability insurance and employment practices liability.
+It ceased operations at the end of August, with its remaining sites rebranding as the "BIC Church Collective", a loose association of churches that shared preaching and support functions.

 History

-In 1985, Craig and Laura Sider moved to the Greater Toronto Area suburb of Oakville, Ontario, to start Upper Oaks Community Church.
+In 1985, Craig and Laura Sider moved to Oakville to start Upper Oaks Community Church.
 They were supported by the Brethren in Christ Canada.

 In 1996, Craig and Laura accepted a leadership position with the Brethren in Christ in Pennsylvania.
 Bruxy Cavey became the teaching pastor, and the church met at Iroquois Ridge High School.
 Shortly afterward, the church changed its name to "The Meeting House".

 In 2018, the attendance was about 5,000 people each Sunday morning.
 As of 2020, the church reported an average of 9,800 weekly livestream views.